PAL Illustrator of the month for May 2019

-We are pleased to announce that Lynn Alpert is the Kansas/Missouri PAL illustrator of the month for March!
+We are happy to announce that Daniel Wiseman is the Kansas/Missouri PAL illustrator of the month for May!

-Thanks to Lynn for sharing her thoughts and her lovely work with us this month.
-If you’d like to see more of Lynn’s work, and blog, go to http://lynnalpert.com.
+Thanks to Daniel for sharing his thoughts, and his beautiful work with us this month.
+If you’d like to see more of Daniel’s work, go to http://www.danieldraws.com.

 How did you get started in illustration?
 What is your background?